NCCA/Lectures/CAAG/Inheritance/slides.md

 ## Practical C++ inheritance

-- The following examples will demonstrate some practical C++ inheritance models
+- The following examples will demonstrate the practical use of C++ inheritance
 - It must be noted that some people are very critical of the C++ inheritance model

 >[Inheritance in C++ is like a jig-saw where the pieces fit together, but the compiler has no way of checking that the resultant picture makes sense.
 In other words C++ has provided the syntax for classes and inheritance but not the semantics.](http://www.literateprogramming.com/c++critique.pdf)